Zyndric/Soko-Chan/README.md

 * varying graphics for different puzzle sets
 * puzzles of up to 11x9 tiles show without scrolling (up to 10x7 tiles of walkable area)

+Known issues:

+* Levels break and banners lag when the user opens the system menu during the game or level introduction.
+This is because the system menu continues to execute any running functions (that may be waiting on a "pause" call), but has all variables switched away for the time being.

 # Levels

 Except for the tutorial puzzles, all puzzles were authored by other people, who published them publicly, and retain the copyright on those levels.
 I selected mostly small puzzles that lend themselves to the constrained size of the display.
 That does not mean the puzzles be easy.
 I like to think the current selection is an interesting mix of easy and difficult puzzles.